redis/redis-doc/docs/management/security/_index.md

 The legacy authentication method is enabled by editing the **redis.conf** file, and providing a database password using the `requirepass` setting.
 This password is then used by all clients.

-When the `reuirepass` setting is enabled, Redis will refuse any query by unauthenticated clients.
+When the `requirepass` setting is enabled, Redis will refuse any query by unauthenticated clients.
 A client can authenticate itself by sending the **AUTH** command followed by the password.